 Urologists help men deal with health issues, including enlarged prostate, testicular and prostate cancer as well as erectile dysfunction and ejaculatory issues, says Yale Medicine urologist Foster Harris, MD.
 Often improving men's general health improves sexual and urinary function, too.

-Below, we take a look at some factors impacting men's health and life expectancy.
+In the infographic below, we take a look at some factors impacting men's health and life expectancy.